This website is hosted by CrazyHostingSA and I can really recommend them.

 To use electric power in C/L, it is necessary to add a timer/throttle pulse generator in place of the R/C receiver.
 This timer provides a delay for the start-up to allow you to walk out and pick the handle, the time for the actual flight, and also the right amount of throttle signal for the speed to fly.
 The better (and more expensive) ESC’s usually have a governor mode that keeps the rpm constant independent of the load on the propeller.
 The governors available are mostly designed for 3-D aerobatic helicopters, so they are not always suitable for stunt C/L.

 Why do you really need a governor?
 Because when you want to fly a decent stunt pattern, you do not want the speed to drop when you climb, and most certainly do not want extra speed when you diving at the ground!
-It’s also not just because the load varies all the time.
-The battery voltage also drops down as you fly.
+It’s also not just because the load varies all the time, it's also because the battery voltage also drops down as you fly.
 With R/C models this is not as noticeable because the pilots throttle back the power regularly.
 With a C/L stunter, you need to run at around 90 to 95% power for 5 to 6 minutes, and the voltage drop is really noticeable.

 Glow engines have similar problems when the load changes during manoeuvres, and this is why it has always been a problem to find a decent stunt engine that behaves well through the pattern.
 Tuned pipe systems, 4-strokes and even diesels have all been used to get a good engine run, with varying success through the years.
 I have tried all of these systems and I can state categorically, that no engine system works as well overall as electric power….BUT…..and there is always a “BUT”……you need to use a good governor system to keep the rpm constant.
 There are timers available that add power over time to compensate for the voltage drop, but they still have the problem of losing speed in the climbs and speeding up in the dives.
 In wind, they also tend to wind up in the manoeuvres like the loops.